nicr9/blog/content/my-side-projects/_index.md

 author: nicr9
 type: page
 date: 2015-07-19T13:40:28+00:00
 ---

-I&#8217;ve a number of side projects (and a pretty short attention span).
+I've a number of side projects (and a pretty short attention span).

 I usually keep track of suggested features and fixes in a [Trello][1] board and iterate through the projects as my attention and needs wander.

-When I have the time I&#8217;ll write more in depth posts about each of these but until then, here is the short list of projects that I spend most of my time on:
+When I have the time I'll write more in depth posts about each of these but until then, here is the short list of projects that I spend most of my time on:

 ## **[Greptools][2]**